 Drama is a vital part of the students’ learning journey at Beauchamps High School.
 In Drama, we put the pupils at the core of all our work and aim to foster a sense of enjoyment and fun.
 It enables the student to develop the ability to have confidence and work together.
 The drama department is fully committed to support students in their academic and extra-curricular development in the subject.
 We develop imagination, commitment and creative thinking.
 We have a strong inclusive ethos, extended to all students in a positive, supportive environment.
-We aim to offer all students opportunities to view live theatre and see professional productions both in school and in theatres locally and in the West End.
 Our intention is to develop the students’ confidence allowing them to apply these skills both in performance work and also outside in everything they do.

-Students are taught across KS3, GCSE and BTEC by the Drama Department.
+Students are taught across Key Stage 3, GCSE and A Level by the Drama Department.

 We believe in the development of the child and so whilst it is important that the students do improve and refine their performance skills we place a lot of emphasis on the students developing skills for life.
 Our main aim is to widen the skill base for performance; using key skills such as narration, physical theatre, exaggeration and thought tracking.
 We aim to develop the creativity of our students and develop their communication, independence and above all aid their confidence in all aspects of school life.
 The curriculum exposes the students to a wide range of drama genres from Documentary Drama through to Physical Theatre.
 By the end of Year 7 they are well placed to move into Year 8 where they will continue to develop their knowledge and understanding of the subject.